codebyrfael/codebyrfael/README.md

 ## 👨‍💻 About Me

 🎓 Graduated in Business Administration
-🌐 Postgraduate in Fashion E-commerce
+🛍️ Postgraduate in Fashion and E-commerce
 💻 Currently learning Python
 📝 Exploring GitHub and Markdown
 🚀 Interested in technology, digital projects, art and innovation